ericacohen1/Advanced-JavaScript-Assignment-Constructor-Hangman/README.md

 The completed game should meet the following criteria:

 The completed game should be able to receive user input using the inquirer or prompt npm packages.

-Feel free to use as many different types of constructor functions as you are able to, but at a minimum, you must create the following constructor functions:

 Word: Used to create an object representing the current word the user is attempting to guess.
 This should contain word specific logic and data.